ill-am/Giggle-A-Day/docs/design/BE2genie_actionables.md

   - Risk: Flaky parallel tests due to timing; mitigate with backoff, short random jitter, and using transactions where needed to make failure deterministic.
   - Risk: CI runner resource limits (parallelism or timeouts); reduce concurrency count in CI (e.g. N=6–10) vs ad-hoc local runs (N=50).

 2. Add Export API / enforce persisted reads (3–6 hours)

+- NOTE: Follow-up tasks to implement

+  - #1: Add unit test asserting `genieService.getPersistedContent` fallback to legacy `crud` when Prisma returns no rows or is unavailable.
+This prevents regressions during migration.
+  - #3: Add integration tests that POST /export and GET /preview with `promptId`/`resultId` to assert exports derive from persisted content.
+These tests should exercise both Prisma and legacy `crud` paths (use `_setDbUtils` to inject mocks where needed).

 - Goal: Guarantee exports are derived from persisted canonical content so dedupe/auditability guarantees are preserved.
 - Estimate: 3–6 hours (implementation, tests, docs).